 Many cat owners assume that all-natural or biodegradable litter is flushable.
 Please pay attention to the packaging and ascertain that it’s flushable before pouring it down the drain.

-Watch out for silica litter as it expands within the pipe as it comes into contact with water, creating huge issues for your septic system.
+Watch out for silica litter, also known as crystal litter, as it expands within the pipe as it comes into contact with water, creating huge issues for your septic system.

 Is Flushable Cat Litter Safe For Plumbing?